vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-from-300-to-latest.md

 To upgrade NebulaGraph v3.x to v{{nebula.release}}, you only need to use the RPM/DEB package of v{{nebula.release}} for the upgrade, or [compile it](../2.compile-and-install-nebula-graph/1.install-nebula-graph-by-compiling-the-source-code.md) and then reinstall.

+!!! caution

+    Before upgrading a NebulaGraph cluster with full-text indexes deployed, you must manually delete the full-text indexes in Elasticsearch, and then run the `SIGN IN` command to log into ES and recreate the indexes after the upgrade is complete.
+To manually delete the full-text indexes in Elasticsearch, you can use the curl command `curl -XDELETE -u <es_username>:<es_password> '<es_access_ip>:<port>/<fullindex_name>'`, for example, `curl -XDELETE -u elastic:elastic 'http://192.168.8.223:9200/nebula_index_2534'`.
+If no username and password are set for Elasticsearch, you can omit the `-u <es_username>:<es_password>` part.

 ## Upgrade steps with RPM/DEB packages